rotki/docs/usage-guides/importing-data.md

 ### DefiLlama

-Rotki integrates with DefiLlama for DeFi data.
-To use it, a paid API key is required.
+Rotki integrates with DefiLlama for price data.
+An API key is not required, but a paid API key will provide higher rate limits.
+You can find more information about their API [here](https://defillama.com/pro-api).

 ### CoinGecko

 Rotki uses CoinGecko for cryptocurrency data.
-A paid API key is required.
+An API key is not required, but a paid API key will provide higher rate limits.
+You can find more information about their API [here](https://www.coingecko.com/en/api).

 ## Import exchange data (CSV)